Introduction

 • Level terraces:

-• Have no outlet channels,
+• Have no outlet channels.

-• Hence no water can flow from the ends of the terrace.
+• The aim is to allow water infiltration so no water flows from the ends of the terrace.

 • Fanya juu: